 e.
 Acceptable Conditions of Work

-The minimum wage was 240 thousand tugriks ($100) per month and applied to both public- and private-sector workers.
+The minimum wage was 240,000 tugriks ($92) per month and applied to both public- and private-sector workers.
 According to the CMTU, the minimum wage did not provide an adequate standard of living.

 Laws on labor, cooperatives, and enterprises set occupational health and safety standards, which apply equally to local and foreign workers.
-During the year the government adopted four new standards related to labor safety and hygiene, which GASI stated strengthened regulations.
-Nonetheless, GASI noted that many standards remained outdated.
+GASI noted many standards were outdated.

-The law on pensions was amended to allow for participation by small family businesses and workers in the informal economy (such as herders) in pension and social benefit programs.
+The law on pensions allows for participation by small family businesses and workers in the informal economy (such as herders) in pension and social benefit programs.
 These categories of workers were able to access health care, education, social entitlements, and an optional form of social security.

 Many foreign workers, the majority of whom were Chinese mining and construction workers, reportedly worked in conditions that did not meet government regulations.
 GASI reported it inspected workplace health and safety conditions for foreign workers but did not have the authority to monitor wages or inspect living conditions.

-The status of an estimated 1,130 workers from the DPRK was not fully known; secrecy surrounded their contractual agreements, labor rights, and compensation.
-NGOs reported that the government assumed little jurisdiction over DPRK workers’ contracts, relying on agreements with the DPRK government and the actions of mediator companies.
+The status of an estimated 600 workers from the DPRK was largely unknown; secrecy surrounded their contractual agreements, labor rights, and compensation.
+NGOs reported the government assumed little jurisdiction over DPRK workers’ contracts, relying on agreements with the DPRK government and the actions of intermediary companies.
 These workers were employed in many sectors, especially during the summer, reportedly in harsh working and living conditions.
 Observers and government officials stated that DPRK laborers likely failed to receive the minimum wage, often worked in substandard conditions, and had much of their wages paid directly to the DPRK government.

 Reliance on outmoded machinery, poor maintenance, and management errors led to frequent industrial accidents, particularly in the construction, mining, and energy sectors.
 According to the NHRC, lack of proper labor protection and safety procedures in the construction sector made it particularly susceptible to accidents.
 The CMTU stated that workers had limited awareness of their legal right to refuse to work in unsafe conditions.

-During the year GASI provided safety training to companies and private enterprises.
-According to GASI the training resulted in a decrease in the number of industrial accidents in sectors such as light industry, food, health, and education, in which accidents frequently occurred in the past.
+GASI provided safety training to companies and private enterprises.
+According to GASI, the training resulted in a decrease in industrial accidents in accident-prone sectors such as light industry, food, health, and education.